Azure/terraform-provider-azapi/docs/index.md

 Strongly recommended to install [AzApi VSCode Extension](https://marketplace.visualstudio.com/items?itemName=azapi-vscode.azapi), it provides a rich authoring experience to help you use the AzApi provider.

+Also, there is a rich library of [examples](https://github.com/Azure/terraform-provider-azapi/tree/main/examples) to help you get started.

 ## Authenticating to Azure

 Terraform supports a number of different methods for authenticating to Azure: